kiwiFaL/kiwifal.github.io/_posts/2025-05-18-derived-requirements-in-do-178c.md

 There can be a habit of misclassifying requirements as "derived" to be on the safe side.
 But this has several negative consequences:

-1. **Red flag to the regulator**: Derived requirements are a red flag to the regulator the system level requirements are poor, software requirements are poor or both.
-Anything over a small % should raise questions from an informed regulator.
-ALthough having none could be suspicious as well.
+1. **Red flag to the regulator**: Derived requirements are a red flag to the regulator that the system level requirements are poor, software requirements are poor, or both.
+Anything over a small percentage should raise questions from an informed regulator.
+Although having none could be suspicious as well.
 2. **Increased certification burden**: Derived requirements require additional safety analysis and justification
 3. **Obscured traceability**: It becomes harder to verify all system requirements are properly implemented
 4. **Potential safety gaps**: Important system-level considerations might be missed if requirements are incorrectly handled as implementation details